 We provide accelerated learning in Italian, meaning that you can start from beginner's level if you have not studied the language before, or at intermediate level if you have only learnt it up to GCSE or AS level.
 Regardless of your language skills when you joint, you will soon master the fundamental elements of the language and will graduate with a near-native command of it.
 Please check the course's entry requirements for more details on entry points.

 As well as modules in Italian language, you can take first year modules in medieval and twentieth-century Italian history and culture.
 In English Literature, you will study the different ways that literary texts respond to their cultural context (Genre and Context); the development of poetry in English over time and across the globe (Poetry in English); and the ways that literary texts accrue new meanings in the process of interpretation (Research and Criticism).
+96% of our students say that staff are good at explaining things (National Student Survey, 2021).

 In your second year, you will have a wide choice of modules that range from Italian Cinema to Fictions of Italy.
 In English Literature, you can study everything from Renaissance lyric poetry to contemporary novels and Communications at Work.
 At this stage, you will be able to shape your degree to your interests much more, and this process continues in your final year of study, where your module choices are more diverse and specialised.For your final year, you can do archive work on Studying Manuscripts, or look at the politics of literature in Class Matters.
 With Italian, you can choose from a range of modules on Italian history, cinema, linguistics and culture, including options on Dante, Machiavelli, or Renaissance theatre.